 Agendas are made even more useful when shared with participants.
 Doing so allows all parties to prepare in advance and understand what is going to be discussed.
 This will minimize the number of times a point is delayed – as in, “I’ll check and get back to you” – because everyone should already have the answers!

 It also allows for informed decisions to be taken very quickly since research can be done ahead of time, and the meeting is used only for decision-making.

 Ideally, the agenda should be circulated several days in advance, but due to the agile nature of many businesses, this can sometimes be tricky.
 As such, a good guideline for a successful meeting is sending an agenda no less than 24 hours before the meeting is due to start.

 Start on Time, Every Time

-A timely meeting is an effective meeting, and starting as planned is an important meeting rule.
+A timely meeting is an effective team meeting, and starting as planned is an important meeting rule.
 This sets the correct example for how things should be done across the company and shows that you value team members’ time.
 The same is true for latecomers – starting on time will show that things won’t be bottlenecked by an individual.

 What’s more, a meeting that starts on time is more likely to end on time, which helps with an entire day’s scheduling.
 As mentioned, the agenda should outline and estimate how much time each point will take, so starting late will throw this off.
 When beginning the meeting, the organizer or chair should present the agenda so all participants get a chance to align on upcoming topics and a refresh of major topics.